Readers Question: Why is it so expensive to rent a house in the UK?

-- Many tenants have longer term contracts.
+- Many tenants have longer-term contracts.
 Landlords may enter into agreements (either formal or informal) to keep rental prices fairly constant.
 House prices, by contrast, are driven by supply and demand.
 If more people enter the market for buying a house, it can push prices higher.
 If house prices rise 20%, it doesn’t mean homeowners will see a 20% rise in the cost of mortgage payments.
 Most homeowners will be unaffected in the short term by rising house prices.
 Renters will be affected directly by any change in the cost of rent.
 Most renters couldn’t afford more a sharp jump in rents.

 - Rents not affected by interest rates.
 If interest rates go up, this doesn’t change the cost of renting.
 But, it might dissuade people from buying a house.
-Similarly if interest rates fall, landlords will not pass the interest rate cut onto tenants.
+Similarly, if interest rates fall, landlords will not pass the interest rate cut onto tenants.

 - Supply more elastic.
 It is likely that rental properties are slightly more elastic than houses.
 If there is greater demand for renting, and the price of renting goes up, it may encourage more landlords to put houses for rent on the market or it may encourage people to let out a room.
 However, this point is just an assumption – it would need a bit more investigation.

 - Demand more price elastic for renting.
 If rents rise in London, it may encourage workers to move elsewhere to find cheaper rents.
 Renters are more flexible and more price sensitive.
-If you want to buy a house in a certain area, you’re demand is more likely to be price inelastic.
+If you want to buy a house in a certain area, your demand is more likely to be price inelastic.
 If house prices go up, you may be willing to pay the higher price – you don’t notice a price rise straight away.
 Higher prices are spread over the 30 years of the mortgage term.

 - Buying houses as investment.
 Rising house prices have encouraged more people to buy houses as an investment.
 This pushes up house prices, but consequently leads to an increase in the supply of rented accommodation.
 Therefore, you could have a situation where a sharp increase in buy to let activity, pushes up house prices, but decreases rental prices.
 Evidence suggests the % of homes which are owner occupied has declined in recent years; this could imply an increase in the supply of homes put on the rental market.